build-on-aws/content/posts/what-is-cloud-storage/index.md

 The other high-level takeaway:

 Storage and computing used to always be linked.
 You bought a laptop or desktop computer, and how much computing power it had generally corresponded with how much storage it would have.
-Now we’re now in a situation where compute and storage in a cloud environment can become decoupled.
+We’re now in a situation where compute and storage in a cloud environment can become decoupled.
 Not only do cloud storage and compute dwarf traditional local resources — you can access vast quantities of both using machines with highly variable individual capabilities.

 ## Conclusion